Zytronium/aeroduel_backend/docs/API.md

 ---

 ## Current Endpoints
-- `POST /api/new-match` - Creates a new game match waiting room
+- `POST /api/new-match` – Creates a new Aeroduel match in "waiting" state
-  - If one doesn't exist already, this creates a new match in memory, but doesn't start it yet
+  - Uses a server-only token to ensure only the desktop app can create matches
+  - Validates `duration` (30–1800 seconds) and `maxPlayers` (2–16)
+  - Detects the local IP and constructs `serverUrl`, `wsUrl`, and `qrCodeData`
-  - INPUT: `{ serverToken, duration, maxPlayers }`
+  - INPUT: `{ serverToken, duration?, maxPlayers? }`
-  - OUTPUT: `{ sucess, match }`
+  - OUTPUT: `{ success, match }` (includes `matchId`, `gamePin`, URLs, QR payload, etc.)

-## Future Endpoints
-- `POST /api/register` - Tells the server this plane is online and active
+- `POST /api/register` – Registers that a plane is online and associates it with the current match
+  - Called by the plane’s ESP32 once it is on Wi‑Fi
+  - Registers/updates the plane in the in‑memory `registeredPlanes` list for the active match
-  - Creates an OAuth token for that plane.
+  - Generates and stores a per‑match auth token for that `planeId` (used for future plane‑specific requests)
-  - Only the ESP32s should make requests to this endpoint
   - INPUT: `{ planeId, esp32Ip, userId }`
   - OUTPUT: `{ success, authToken, matchId }`

-- `POST /api/join-match` - Adds a plane to the match waiting room
+- `POST /api/join-match` – Adds a plane to the current match’s waiting room for a specific player
-  - Sends a WebSocket update to the mobile app updating the list of joined players
+  - Called by the mobile app after the plane has been registered
+  - Validates the `gamePin` against the current match and ensures the match is still in `waiting` state
+  - Ensures the requesting `userId` matches the one associated with the plane
+  - Enforces the `maxPlayers` limit
+  - Associates a `playerName` with that plane for the match and issues a player‑scoped auth token
+  - INPUT: `{ gamePin, planeId, userId, playerName }`
+  - OUTPUT: `{ success, authToken, matchId }`

+- `POST /api/hit` - Registers a hit during the match
-  - Only the mobile app should make requests to this endpoint
+    - Only the ESP32s should make requests to this endpoint, as enforced by the auth token.
-  - INPUT: `{ authToken, gamePin, planeId, playerName }`
+    - INPUT: `{ authToken, planeId, targetId, timestamp }`
     - OUTPUT: `success`

+## Future Endpoints
 - `POST /api/start-match` - Begins an Aeroduel match
   - Updates the match in memory to be active and sends WebSocket updates to ESP32s and mobile apps
   - Only the sever's front-end can make requests to this endpoint, and this is enforced
   - INPUT: `serverToken`
   - OUTPUT: `success, match`
-- `POST /api/hit` - Registers a hit during the match
-  - Only the ESP32s should make requests to this endpoint, as enforced by the auth token.
-  - INPUT: `{ authToken, planeId, targetId, timestamp }`
-  - OUTPUT: `success`

 ## Possible Additional Future Endpoints
 - `GET /api/match/:id` - Get match details
 - `DELETE /api/match/:id` - Cancel/end match
 - `GET /api/planes` - List registered planes
+- `GET /api/match/:id/events` - Get match events such as hits

 ---